Ommdutta26/Advance-Spotify-/README.md

 # 🎵 Spotify Clone (Advanced MERN Project)

-A full-stack **Spotify Clone** built with the **MERN stack**, packed with advanced features like real-time messaging, admin dashboard, real-time music tracking, lyrics generation using prompts, and AI singing powered by the **OpenAI API**.
+A full-stack **Spotify Clone** built with the **MERN stack**, packed with advanced features like real-time messaging, admin dashboard, real-time music tracking, lyrics generation using prompts, and AI lyrics generation powered by the **OpenAI API**.

 ---